kennethkn/congresstweets-analysis/README.md

 ## Methodology

-The data used in this analysis is a collection of tweets from U.S. Congress members, available on GitHub at https://github.com/alexlitel/congresstweets.
 Given the enormous size of the dataset (~4M entries), I have chosen a database approach to store and query the data.
 The database is hosted locally on my computer via PostgresSQL, but you can reproduce the database by executing Python scripts in the `scripts` folder, which holds scripts for database construction as well as text mining.

 1. Ready PostgreSQL server (`brew install postgresql && brew services start postgresql` if you are using macOS)
 2. Create a database named `congresstweets` (`createdb congresstweets`)